 - Don’t have enough palace space so you can add people?
 You’re evicting some people.

 - Were you trying to save some people (and got blocked)?
-You’re definitely losing some people.
+You’re definitely losing people.

 Penalties that confiscate items other than points carry a deeper psychological impact.
 It’s one thing to rob me, it’s another to damage the storefront that I need to make my living.
 I expect points to come and go, I don’t expect to lose my farmer that I need to grow rice in preparation for the next drought.
 If you couple the punishments together, it’s a double-whammy; a VP tax for not being effective and a capital loss toward my future ability to be effective.